WPBZ-FM: Soft AC

 On July 1, 2019, WQBK-FM and WQBJ dropped the "Q103" rock format, which was moved to co-owned WQSH.
 WQBK-FM and WQBJ then began stunting, directing listeners to tune to WQSH, as WQBK-FM and WQBJ planned to take on new formats.
 Until July 2019, WQBK-FM had been longest-running commercial rock music station in the Albany radio market, predating WPYX by five years.
 At the time of the format's move to WQSH, WQBK-FM's DJ line-up included The Free Beer and Hot Wings Show, Candace, Tigman, Vinnie and Nights with Alice Cooper.

 On August 1, 2019, WQBK-FM ended stunting and launched a soft adult contemporary format, branded as "103.9 The Breeze", putting the station in competition with Pamal Broadcasting's WROW and WYJB.
-WQBJ, in turn, ended its WQBK-FM simulcast after 26 years and took WQSH's former alternative rock format as "Alt 103.5."
-On August 9, 2019, WQBK-FM changed its call sign to WPBZ-FM to match the "Breeze" branding.
-105.7 assumed the WQBK-FM call letters, while its former WQSH call letters were moved to 103.5.
+WQBJ, in turn, ended its WQBK-FM simulcast after 26 years and took WQSH's former alternative rock format as "Alt 103.5".
+On August 9, 2019, WQBK-FM changed its call sign to WPBZ-FM to match the "Breeze" branding; the WQBK-FM call sign moved to 105.7, while its former WQSH call letters were moved to 103.5.

-On November 1, 2019, WPBZ-FM flipped to Christmas music, beating out long-time Christmas music stations WYJB-FM and WTRY-FM in the Albany-Schenectady-Troy market for the 2019 holiday season.
+On November 1, 2019, WPBZ-FM flipped to Christmas music, beating out long-time Christmas music stations WYJB and WTRY-FM in the Albany-Schenectady-Troy market for the 2019 holiday season.

+Hot AC

+On March 28, 2024, WPBZ changed to a hot adult contemporary format, branded as "Zoey 103.9" and featuring a presentation akin to that of a variety hits station.

 EdgeTV

 For a brief period in 2000, WQBK-FM/WQBJ had an association with startup cable-only UPN network affiliate WEDG-TV.
 The cable TV channel used "EdgeTV" branding and a variant of the radio station's logo as its on-air logo.
-After WQBK-FM and WQBJ were taken over by Regent Communications, the cable TV station changed its name to "UPN 4."
+After WQBK-FM and WQBJ were taken over by Regent Communications, the cable TV station changed its name to "UPN 4".
 It ended in 2003 when UPN signed up a new over-the-air affiliate, WNYA.